berenger-eu/tbfmm/README.md

 It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.
 Besides, `TBFMM` can also provide an interesting use case for the **HPC research community** regarding parallelization, optimization and scheduling of applications handling irregular data structures.

 The current document is at the same time a classic README but also the main documentation of TBFMM (a copy is available in the Wiki https://gitlab.inria.fr/bramas/tbfmm/-/wikis/home).
 We try to answer all the questions that users could have regarding implementation and the use of the library.
 Of course, we invite users to post an issue if they find a bug or have any question about TBFMM.
+Opening an issue can be done on the gitlab repository (https://gitlab.inria.fr/bramas/tbfmm/) or on the github repository (https://github.com/berenger-eu/tbfmm/).

 TBFMM uses C++ templates heavily.
 It is not required to master templates in order to use TBFMM but it helps to better understand how things work internally.